 Having a social media presence is no longer enough.
 Customer service expectations are continually rising and you will be judged on your social performance by customers.
 The better your social media customer care, the more social traffic can be turned into brand loyalty and sales.

-If you would like to find out more about how Orange Business Services can help you with your social initiatives find out more about Workspaces here.
+If you would like to find out more about how Orange Business can help you with your social initiatives find out more about Workspaces here.